RMonica/Hybrid_HMD_Tracking_RS/README.md

 Hybrid_HMD_Tracking_RS
 ======================

-This library contains implementations of 6DoF tracking approaches which merge two tracking sources for a virtual reality headset.
+This library contains implementations of sensor fusion methods which merge two 6DoF tracking sources for a virtual reality headset.
 One source (the so-called inside-out tracking) is always available, but it is relative to an arbitrary reference frame.
 The other source (the so-called outside-in tracking) is fixed with respect to a global reference frame, but it may become temporarily unavailable.

 The code was used for the article:

 ```
-R. Monica, D. L. Rizzini and J. Aleotti,
+R. Monica, D. Lodi Rizzini and J. Aleotti,
 "Adaptive Complementary Filter for Hybrid Inside-Out Outside-In HMD Tracking With Smooth Transitions,"
 IEEE Transactions on Visualization and Computer Graphics,
 doi: 10.1109/TVCG.2024.3464738
 ```

-Several tracking approaches have been implemented.
-They are interchangeable as they follow a common interface (`src/tracking_interface.h`).
+Several methods have been implemented, following a common interface (`src/tracking_interface.h`).
 In particular, the approach proposed in the article is mostly contained in the file `src/directed_complementary_tracking.cpp`.
+A pure C-based interface is also available in the header `tracking_library.h`, which is suitable for integration in a [Unity](https://unity.com/) plugin.

 This repository also contains scripts to generate Fig. 11, Fig. 12, Fig. 13, Fig. 16 and Fig. 17 of the article, as required by the [Graphics Replicability Stamp Initiative](https://www.replicabilitystamp.org/).